 5th – 8th: In addition to the above, giraffe stilts, aerial arts, free-style unicycle, juggling with clubs and rings, fire poi, advanced acro-balance and hula-hooping, advanced rolling globe, slack line and tight wire.

-Dawn Archer is excited to add Circus Club to the DWS Enrichment program and will manage the program.
+Dawn Archer is the DWS Enrichment program and manages the Circus program.

 Nathan Ballenger (Mr. B) is the DWS Middle School STEAM teacher and brings more than 20 years of circus experience to the program, having honed his skills as a juggler, stilt-walker and acro-balance performer while traveling through India and Ecuador.

 “We want to help children build capacities, have the courage to try new things and develop a love for movement for a lifetime.”

 Charlie Orphanides is the DWS 4th Grade teacher and taught circus skills at the Brooklyn Waldorf School.
 Trained in Spatial Dynamics and Bothmer Gymnastics, Mr. Orphanides will will teach unicycle, tumbling, tight-wire, balancing and other ground skills.

 ”The circus arts are a form of artistic expression which enhance the capacities of children in engaging their capacities in thinking, feeling and willing.”

 The Archery Club was founded in 1999 as an after-school, self-funded, extracurricular activity.
 Students in Grades 6 through 12 are invited to join at a cost of $25 per semester.
 Funds are used to add, maintain, and replace equipment.